-GLOSSARY Catheterization A procedure that involves passing a tube (catheter) through blood vessels and injecting a contrast medium to detect blockages.
-Cholesterol A substance that circulates in the blood and when deposited in the artery, plays a role in forming blockages.
-Cholesterol originates in foods that is rich in animal fat.
+GLOSSART Catheterization A procedure that involves passing a tube (catheter) through blood vessels and injecting a contrast medium to detect blockages.
+Cholesterol A substance that circulates in the blood and, when deposited in the artery, plays a role in forming blockages.
+Cholesterol originates in food that is rich in animal fat.
 Embolic material Small clots or pieces of plaque that travel in the bloodstream and lodge in a blood vessel, blocking blood flow.
 MRI (Magnetic Resonance Imaging) A diagnostic test that uses magnetic waves to obtain images of the inside of your body.
-Plaque An accumulation or build-up of fatty deposits, calcium and/or cell debris in an artery that leads to narrowing of the artery.

-The recurrence of a narrowing or blockage

-An expandable, metallic, tubular-shaped device
+Plaque An accumulation or build-up of fatty deposits, calcium, and/or cell debris in an artery that leads to narrowing of the artery.
+Plaque calcium, and/or cell debris in an artery that leads calcium, and/or cell debris in an artery that leads to narrowing of the artery.
+The recurrence of a narrowing or blockage Restenosis calcium, and/or cell debris in an artery that leads to narrowing of the artery.
+The recurrence of a narrowing or blockage in an artery after treatment.
+An expandable, metallic, tubular-shaped device that provides structural support